1.2 How to use this handbook

 • Where to find it: The handbook is linked on the Path to the PhD page of the chemistry website.

 • What if policies change?
+The Chemistry PhD Program and Emory University reserve the right to amend this Handbook and other policies and procedures at any time.
+Any changes to the Handbook apply to prospective students and students currently enrolled and become immediately effective at the time of the publication.
+If policy changes affect a student’s academic progress, students who entered a program under a previous handbook should confirm with the Graduate Admin Team that they are held to the Handbook in place when they started at Emory.
 If there is a substantial change to program policy, scholars will generally be offered a choice of adopting the new policy or continuing to follow the handbook for their year of entry.
 A record of the scholar’s choice will then be placed in the student file.

 Also: There are two additional handbooks scholars need to be aware of.